Cash Loans 101 – Guide for Kiwi Beneficiaries

 While this is an obvious question, in the midst of a changing financial scenario it may be tempting to apply for a loan which you don’t necessarily need.
 Part of the application process will involve consideration of your finances and living expenses and any savings you can make.
 If a beneficiary loan is not in your best interest, for whatever reason, we will be honest and upfront and tell you so.

-How much can I borrow with a beneficiary loan?
+How much can I borrow when I’m on the benefit?

-Traditionally beneficiary loans tend to be between NZ$1000 and NZ$2000 although there is scope to increase this where applicable.
+Traditionally beneficiary finance tend to be between NZ$1000 and NZ$3000 although there is scope to increase this where applicable.
 While there is often a temptation to borrow as much as you can, it is important to be prudent and not overstretch your finances.
-If you were to fall behind on your beneficiary loan repayments, this could place even more pressure on your finances.
+If you were to fall behind on your repayments, this could place even more pressure on your finances.

-What are the interest rates on a beneficiary loan?
+What are the interest rates on beneficiary finance?